Otago Rugby Football Union

 The Otago Rugby Football Union is the official governing body of rugby union for the Otago region of New Zealand.
 The union is based in the city of Dunedin, and its home ground is Forsyth Barr Stadium.
-The top representative team competes in the ITM Cup, New Zealand's top provincial competition.
+The top representative team competes in the National Provincial Championship (NPC), New Zealand's top provincial competition.
 The union was to have been liquidated in March 2012.
 However a deal involving the Dunedin City Council allowed it to keep operating.

-Otago have won the Ranfurly Shield on eight occasions (1935, 1938, 1947, 1957, 2013, 2018, 2020 and 2025).
-They were the National provincial championship winners in 1991 and 1998.
-They have a proud record playing international teams, having defeated South Africa and the British and Irish Lions.
+Otago have won the Ranfurly Shield eight times: in 1935, 1938, 1947, 1957, 2013, 2018, 2020 and 2025.
+They won the NPC in 1991 and 1998.
+The team has also defeated South Africa and the British and Irish Lions.

 History (1881–1975)

 The Otago Rugby Football Union was founded in 1881 and celebrated its 125th year in 2006.

 Ranfurly Shield

 Otago held the Ranfurly Shield between 1935 and 1938 and successfully defended it eight times, and then again in 1938 for a further five defences.
 They had a successful run between 1947 and 1950 defending the shield on eighteen occasions before losing it.

 Otago then won it in 1957 and defended it once before losing it to Taranaki 11–9, after leading 9–0 earlier in the game.
 Afterwards the Otago coach Charlie Saxton told the Taranaki captain Peter Burke that 'the better team lost'.
 Burke replied: 'Charlie, you can say what you like, we've got the shield.'